 Let’s start with the pros that a condo offers.

-- More affordable than single-family homes: Most condos are more affordable than single-family homes in the same area.
+- Affordability relative to single-family homes: Most condos are more affordable than single-family homes in the same area.

-- Managed maintenance: Condo ownership relieves some of the stress of the maintenance that comes with homeownership.
+- Managed maintenance: Condo ownership relieves some of the maintenance-related stress that comes with homeownership.

-- Build equity: In a freehold condo, you can build equity in a property.
+- Equity potential: In a freehold condo, you can build equity in a property.

 - Access to amenities: Condos often have open layouts, pools, fitness centers and other amenities and luxuries that you may not otherwise be able to afford.
-This is especially true if you are buying a brand new condo.
+This is especially true if you’re buying a brand-new condo.

-- Community living: Living in close proximity is not for everyone, but it does tend to create a feeling of community.
-Not all condo communities are the same in this regard though, so it’s important to find the condo complex that fits your lifestyle.
+- Community living: Living in close proximity isn’t for everyone, but it does tend to create a feeling of community.
+Not all condo communities are the same in this regard, though, so it’s important to find the condo complex that fits your lifestyle.

-- Condo association restrictions: Abiding by the rules and regulations of the homeowners association (HOA) can be a potential roadblock and should be given serious consideration.
-Don’t like to be told what to do when it comes to your home?
-A condo might not be the best choice.
+- Condo association restrictions: Abiding by the rules and regulations of the HOA can be a potential roadblock and should be given serious consideration.
+If you’d like to have more control over your property, then a condo might not be the best choice.

-- HOA fees: While you’ll be saving money on the cost of the condo and on insurance, there are HOA fees to consider.
-These fees do provide value by covering things like maintenance and lawn care, but they can range from a couple hundred dollars to a thousand dollars a month.
-Review the value proposition before making the investment in a condo.
+- HOA fees: While you’ll be saving money on the cost of the condo and on insurance, HOA fees are important to consider.
+These fees do provide value by covering items like maintenance and lawn care, but they can range from a couple hundred dollars to a thousand dollars a month.

 - Less privacy: Expect to be in close proximity to your neighbors.
 The close quarters lead to less privacy.

-- Hard to get financing: Financing a condo is often more difficult that financing a single-family home.
-That’s because there are more factors at play.
+- Financing difficulties: Financing a condo is often more difficult than financing a single-family home.
+That’s because more factors are in play.
 For example, FHA-approved condos come with higher restrictions from the FHA that help ensure these properties will retain or increase their value.

-- Difficult to sell: Reselling a condo can sometimes be more of an issue than reselling a traditional house.
-For example, they can be less attractive to potential buyers due to certain HOA regulations, and they can affect the type of loan a buyer can qualify for.
+- Selling difficulties: Reselling a condo can sometimes be more of an issue than reselling a traditional house.
+For example, a condo can be less attractive to potential buyers due to certain HOA regulations, and it can affect the type of loan a buyer can qualify for.

 But what’s the difference?
 Here’s a breakdown:

 - Townhouse: Townhouses share walls with other units.
-However, unlike a condo, there cannot be a unit above or below a townhouse.
+However, unlike a condo, you can’t have a unit above or below a townhouse.
 Typically, townhouses come with HOAs to manage the exterior of the units.
 But the amenities included are otherwise minimal.

 - House: A house is a detached dwelling that often costs more than a condo.
-Although there may be an HOA involved, homeowners are typically responsible for maintaining the interior and exterior of the property.
+Although an HOA may be involved, homeowners are typically responsible for maintaining the interior and exterior of the property.

-If you’ve decided that a condo is the right move for your housing needs, the next step is to find a condo complex in your area.
-The best option is to get in touch with a local Realtor.
+If you’ve decided a condo is the right move for your housing needs, the next step is to find a condo complex in your area.
+The best option is to get in touch with a local REALTOR® or real estate agent.
 They can guide you through the condo complexes in your area to find the best fit for your situation.